kuanhsun/Causal-Inference-for-Circular-Data/README.md

   - bias: The average bias of this simulation run.
   - sd: The standard deviation of the estimates in this simulation run.
   - MSE: The mean sqaured error of this simulation run.
   - coverage: The coverage probabiltity of this simulation run.

+## implement.R

+This file is the R code which implements the simulation run in the article.
+All functions are included in ipw_estimation_circular.R